akash22022/akash22022/README.md

 ### Hi there 👋

 I am Akash Gupta.
 My main interest lies in Machine Learning, Deep Learning and Data Visualization.
 I also have basic knowledge of NLP .
 I am always curious to learn something new.
 I also firmly believe in mutual growth.
+Actively looking for opportunities and collaboration in projects related to Machine Learning and Deep Learning.

-- 🔭 I’m currently working on a Machine Learning project.
+- 🔭 I’m currently working on a Recommendation System and Image Classification.(Also working on basics of C++ Programming).

-- 🌱 I’m currently learning **Machine/Deep Learning**.
+- 🌱 I’m currently learning **Machine/Deep Learning** techniques using Tensorflow and Keras.

-- 👯 I’m looking to collaborate on any **ML** projectS.
+- 👯 I’m looking for opportunities and collaborate in projects related to Machine Learning and Deep Learning.

 - 🤔 I’m looking for help with Deep Learning Projects.